peddle logo

 If it is not signed by the lender itself, sign it yourself and along with the buyer take it to the DMV office to complete the transfer.

-Transfer fees are paid by the buyer.
+The buyer pays transfer fees.
 You will only need to provide your ID or driver’s license to prove your identity.

 4. Inform DMV and cancel insurance